Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-05/08-links-ext/page-03.md

 <div class="divider-heading"></div>

-The **target** attribute provides us a way of specifying to a browser how a link will open in the browser.
-The default behavior is to open the linked document in the same window/tab from which is was clicked.
-If manually included, the attribute's value would be set to `"_self".`
+The **target** attribute provides a way of specifying to a browser how a link will open in the browser.
+The default behavior is to open the linked document in the same window/tab.
+By manually setting the attribute to `"_self"`, the page also remains in the same window/tab.

 Other values include:
 - `"_blank"` - Opens the linked document in a new window or tab